-How to Save Money on Food at Disney’s Epcot
+How to Stick to Your Disney Food Budget at Epcot

 ·

-After a bit of research, I created a plan for our family that saved us hundreds of dollars.
-It took a little bit of research to find the best restaurants and meals but it was totally worth the effort.
+With a little research, I created a dining plan that saved us hundreds of dollars.
+Finding the best restaurants and meals took some time, but it was completely worth it for our wallet and our family’s enjoyment.

 Pro Planning Tip: We recommend using Jessica Lieb with ET Family Travel to book your Disney vacation!